What is the level of advisor involvement in the project?

 Is there summer housing available on campus?

-I am already working in a lab and would like to continue that research this summer.
+I am already working in a lab / social science research group and would like to continue that research this summer.
 Is that okay?

 The professor teaching the course I want to build my project on is not able to serve as my advisor.
 What should I do?

 The professor teaching the course you're building your project on is not required to serve as your advisor.
 It's a

 good idea to ask her / him for recommendations of other faculty who are knowledgeable about the topic and who

 could serve as your project advisor.
 You can also email your project idea to [[lmgrim, Lisa]] and ask for recommendations.

 I'm not sure if my proposal needs to go through the Student IRB.

 First, talk with your advisor.
 If the proposal does need to go to Student IRB, s/he will be heavily involved in the process.
 If you're still unsure, talk to Lisa (office hours 10-1 Mondays and by appointment).